New moon: All you need to know

 A Black Moon is a new moon

-Since a new moon occurs once every 29.531 days, it is possible to fit two new moons into a calendar month.
+A new moon occurs once every 29.531 days, so it’s possible for two new moons to fall within the same calendar month.

 No solar eclipse at every new moon

-A solar eclipse doesn’t occur at every new moon because the lunar orbit around Earth is tilted 5° with respect to Earth’s orbit around the sun.
+A solar eclipse doesn’t occur at every new moon because the lunar orbit is tilted about 5° with respect to Earth’s orbit.
 As a result, the moon’s shadow usually passes above or below Earth.

 New moon